leonardbereska/leonardbereska.github.io/_posts/2024-07-10-mechinterpreview.md

 The standard protocol for activation patching ([Figure 9a](#fig:combined_patching)) involves: (step i) running the model with a clean input and caching the latent activations; (step ii) executing the model with a corrupted input; (step iii) re-running the model with the corrupted input but substituting specific activations with those from the clean cache; and (step iv) determining significance by observing the variations in the model's output during the third step, thereby highlighting the importance of the replaced components.
 This process relies on comparing pairs of inputs: a clean input, which triggers the desired behavior, and a corrupted input, which is identical to the clean one except for critical differences that prevent the behavior.
 By carefully selecting these inputs, researchers can *control for confounding circuitry* and isolate the specific circuit responsible for the behavior.

 Differences in patching direction—clean to corrupted (causal tracing) versus corrupted to clean (resample ablation)—provide insights into the sufficiency or necessity of model components for a given behavior.
-Clean to corrupted patching identifies activations sufficient for restoring clean performance, even if they are unnecessary due to redundancy, which is particularly informative in OR logic scenarios ([Figure 9b](#fig:combined_patching), A-OR-B).
-Conversely, corrupted to clean patching determines the necessary activations for clean performance, which is useful in AND logic scenarios ([Figure 9b](#fig:combined_patching), A-AND-B).
+Clean to corrupted patching identifies activations sufficient for restoring clean performance, even if they are unnecessary due to redundancy, which is particularly informative in OR logic scenarios ([Figure 9b](#fig:combined_patching), OR gate).
+Conversely, corrupted to clean patching determines the necessary activations for clean performance, which is useful in AND logic scenarios ([Figure 9b](#fig:combined_patching), AND gate).

 Activation patching can employ corruption methods, including zero-, mean-, random-, or resample ablation, each modulating the model's internal state in distinct ways.
 Resample ablation stands out for its effectiveness in maintaining consistent model behavior by not changing the data distribution too much <d-cite key="zhang_best_2023"></d-cite>.
 However, it is essential to be careful when interpreting the patching results, as breaking behavior by taking the model off-distribution is uninteresting for finding the relevant circuit <d-cite key="nanda_how_2023"></d-cite>.